fagnercarvalho/http-go-comparison/README.md

 docker-compose up -d
 ```

+> :warning: **Important**: Since all services use [self signed certificates](https://en.wikipedia.org/wiki/Self-signed_certificate) you need to bypass the certificate check in Chrome or Firefox.
+>
+> For Firefox,

 After all containers start go to the client by browsing `http://localhost:8080`.

 To test, click in the button for the HTTP version you want to use.
 You should see the response from the service printed in the screen.